csm-18/c/README.md

 - os: linux

+- shell: bash

 - compiler: gcc

 ## Building the project

-I assume you know how to compile a single c file(src/main.c) into output file called c.

-If not then you can just google it or gpt it!
+- Clone the repo.

+- Inside project folder that you cloned, run:

+`gcc -Wall -Wextra $(find src -name '*.c') -o build/c`

+- The binary will be created in build/ directory.

-After that, just place the output binary where you like and add it to the PATH environment variable.
+- After that, just place the output binary where you like and add it to the PATH environment variable.

+## Usage

+- Print Version:

+  `c version`

+- New project in current directory:

+  `c init`

+- Build and run the project:

+  `c run`

 ## Generated project structure by init command